-Follow up by telephone in the afternoon between 2 and 4.
+Follow up by telephone in the afternoon before 4 after which they may be on deadline.
 Did you get the press release?
 Can you use it?
 When will you publish?
 Do you have any questions?
 Would you like photography?

 This is how you lock down coverage and make sure you get the hit!

 Consider offering it as an exclusive to your most important media outlet.
 But if you do, DO NOT send it anywhere else until they have had time to use it.

 Never send to multiple addresses or CC/BCC loads of journalists in.
 They want to feel they are the only one with the story.
 Never send it out the day after someone else has covered the story.

 Of course you could always send the press release via PingGo so you can see when the journalist opens your press release and can message you back direct.
 But even if you do use PingGo to send the press release you should still telephone to make sure the journalist is looking out for the email arriving.
 It’s hard work getting earned editorial!
 You’ll need to work hard but if you stick to these rules — you will get press coverage.